 Elephants, flamingos, lions and even penguins ... some of the most intriguing members of the animal kingdom are waiting for you at the Santa Barbara Zoo.
 Over 500 species are showcased on 30 lush acres overlooking the beach.
 Special features include giraffe feedings (yes, you get to hand-feed giraffes!), the zoo train and a family play area.
 Committed to their mission of preservation and conservation, the Santa Barbara Zoo participates in the Species Survival Plan, actively guarding species like the California Condor from extinction.
 Aside from spectacular naturalistic animal exhibits, the zoo also offers several picnic areas, seasonal educational classes and event rental opportunities.
 And it's conveniently located within walking distance of the beach.

-Santa Barbara's newest kid-friendly attraction is MOXI, The Wolf Museum of Exploration + Innovation.
+Santa Barbara's most kid-friendly attraction is MOXI, The Wolf Museum of Exploration + Innovation.
 With three floors of interactive exhibits, this science-driven museum invites curious minds of all ages to explore themes like new tech, music, physical forces, speed and light.
 Kiddos love the hands-on exhibits that encourage them to interact, make and play.
 There's a speed track for racing cars you build yourself, sound studios that let you create your own sound effects, playful light walls and much more.
-Parents (and non-parents) love the after-hours afterparties on the Moxi's gorgeous rooftop with a view of the city.
-Conveniently located close to the beach, the train and the Funk Zone.
+Parents (and non-parents) love the after-hours parties on the MOXI's gorgeous rooftop with a view of the city.
+MOXI is conveniently located close to the beach, the train and the Funk Zone.